C-65

 Negotiated Resolution Attempt

-The parties first attempt to resolve the matter through a facilitated negotiated resolution.
+The parties first attempt to resolve the matter through facilitated negotiated resolution.
 If unsuccessful or inappropriate, the matter proceeds to formal investigation.

 Resolution Attempt